naninovel/docs/docs/en/guide/custom-commands.md

 ### Required Parameter

-To make parameter required (causing an error to be logged when it's not specified in naninovel script), apply `[RequiredParameter]` attribute to the field.
+To make parameter required (causing an error to be logged when it's not specified in scenario script), apply `[RequiredParameter]` attribute to the field.
 When the attribute is not applied, parameter is considered optional.

 ```csharp
 [RequiredParameter]